Solicitors provide expert legal support and advice on a range of personal and commercial issues

 Qualifications

-The way solicitors qualify in England and Wales has changed recently.
-You will now need to complete the Solicitors Qualifying Examination (SQE) in order to qualify.
+The qualify as a solicitor in England and Wales you will need to complete the Solicitors Qualifying Examination (SQE).

 To qualify through the SQE, you need to:

-• have a degree in any subject or an equivalent qualification or experience
+• have a degree in any subject or an equivalent level 6 qualification or experience

 • pass both stages of the SQE assessment - the SQE1, which focuses on functioning legal knowledge, and the SQE2, which concentrates on practical legal skills